palhamel/react-scrollable-list/README.md

 ## A sortable component in React

-* A sortable list in React
+* A sortable list in React using react-sortablejs
+* Built with styled components
+* Icon images are fetched on refresh

 #### Tech used:
 - styled components, polished, react-sortablejs
+- Google Material design icons
 - VS Code